ZIB-IOL/EntanglementDetection.jl/README.md

 [ Info: Stop: primal small enough
 ```

-Here, ``Primal`` is much smaller than ``Dual gap``, which can not be detected as an entangled state, and also cannot be confirmed by entanglement witness:
+In this case, ``Primal`` is much smaller than ``Dual gap``, which can not be detected as an entangled state, and also cannot be confirmed by entanglement witness:

 ```julia
 julia> witness = entanglement_witness(ρ, res.σ, dims); # construct a rigorous entanglement witness